Diamantofelis: Discovery and naming

 This genus was described in 1998 on the basis of remains discovered at the locality of Arrisdrift in Namibia, which has variously been dated to 17.5 Ma or 16 Ma.
 The holotype (AD 98'95), is a left mandible which includes the canine and cheek teeth.
 In 2003 various postcranial remains belonging to this genus were described.
-These include the first phalanx (AD 601'99) as well as, the proximal end of a left ulna (AD 112'94) Furthermore, the fragments of another ulna (AM 2'99), found at the slightly older locality Auchas, which dates to ca. 19 Ma, were referred to Diamantofelis.
+These include the first phalanx (AD 601'99) as well as the proximal end of a left ulna (AD 112'94) Furthermore, the fragments of another ulna (AM 2'99), found at the slightly older locality Auchas, which dates to ca. 19 Ma, were referred to Diamantofelis.

 A second species named Diamantofelis minor was originally described from the same locality, but has since been moved to the genus Namafelis.
 These two genera are notable for being the first, and until the description of Asilifelis in 2012 the only, known felid remains from the lower Miocene of Africa.

 It is named after the Diamond Area 1, where the fossils were found.
-The specific name ferox translates to “fierce”.
+The specific name ferox translates to "fierce".

 Description

 Diamantofelis is the largest felid known from the Early Miocene of Africa.
 Its size has been described as slightly smaller than a cheetah, and as comparable to a small cougar.

 It possesses a very robust mandible, with a short horizontal ramus and a masseteric fossa which does not reach the level of m1 talonid.
 Its diastema is short and its articulation strong and covered in heavy rugosities.
 Its canine is sub-rounded in transverse section, with a relatively low crown possessing two sharp crests, in posterior and anterior position, respectively.
 The cheek dentition is very sectorial, with elongated and narrow premolars and carnassial.
-The p1 and p2 are absent is absent.
+The p1 and p2 are absent.
 The central cuspid of the p3 is high, while the anterior and posterior ones are lower and smaller.
 A moderate posterior cingulum borders the posterior accessory cusplet.
 Both the labial and lingual cingula are smooth.
 Its p4 is also narrow, and very-high crowned, with well-developed accessory cuspids.
-The m1 is damaged, lacking the top of the paraconid and the lingual part of the protonocid.
+The m1 is damaged, lacking the top of the paraconid and the lingual part of the protoconid.
 Regardless, it can be determined that it possessed a rather high paraconid with a small anterobasal expansion.
 Just anterior to the very short talonid is a low inflection in the buccal enamel surface, corresponding to the base of a small metaconid.
 In comparison to Pseudaelurus, its mandible and diastema are much shorter, while its premolars and m1 are much narrower and higher.
 Among felids, species with short jaws take proportionally smaller prey than those with longer jaws, as the length of the jaw determines the gape distance, and therefore the size of the prey that fits within their canine teeth.

 The mandibular proportions showcase that its head already looked rounded and cat-like, with a shortened muzzle and hypercarnivorous dentition.